Dornier Do 217: Early designs and marine plans

 At the beginning of 1938, Dornier issued manufacturing specification No. 1323, recognising the need for a twin-engine bomber or long-range reconnaissance aircraft powered by Daimler-Benz DB 601B engines.
-In February 1938 the Reichsluftfahrtministerium (RLM – Air Ministry) authorized a testing program.
+In February 1938 the Reichsluftfahrtministerium (RLM/German Aviation Ministry) authorized a testing program.

-Dornier worked on a version of the Do 17M with the all round vision cockpit of the Do 17Z and a fuselage having a large bomb bay capable of holding a maximum of two 500 kg and ten 50 kg bombs.
+Dornier worked on a version of the Do 17M with the all round vision cockpit of the Do 17Z and a fuselage with a large bomb bay capable of holding a maximum of two 500 kg and ten 50 kg bombs.
 For reconnaissance an Rb 50/30 movie camera was fitted ahead of the front spar of the wing, and an Rb 20/30 was mounted in the second bomb bay.
 Jettisonable fuel tanks were carried in the forward bomb bay.
 For smoke-laying, the aircraft could be fitted with two Type S200 smoke generators.
 Dornier also envisaged the Do 217 as a naval dive bomber, in which case it was to be fitted with twin floats.
 In April and May 1938, the Do 217 WV1 and WV2 prototypes were produced.